-- Rounding up their electric bills to the next highest dollar
+- Round up your monthly electric bills to the next highest dollar

 - Economic Security